trivedikavya/practicecodes/DSA/Normal/1/A-Z-DSA/Array/EZ1st.md

 * **Resource Management** → Find the resource with the highest available capacity.
 * **Performance Monitoring** → Find the highest/peak value from system metrics.

-### General Condition

-Use this pattern when:

-> **You have multiple values and need to find the maximum without needing to sort all the values.**